nicolasiannarilli/action-sharepoint-publish-files/README.md

 # action-sharepoint-publish

-A simple Github Action that uploads files to a Sharepoint library
+A simple Github Action that uploads files to a Sharepoint library based on a glob match for filenames

+Based on the action [obrassard/action-sharepoint-publish](https://github.com/obrassard/action-sharepoint-publish) which would only create a zip of an entire repo to upload.

+Similar to another fork [harsohailB/react-app-sp-deployment](https://github.com/harsohailB/react-app-sp-deployment) which uploaded files, but still based on a hard-coded pattern.

 ## Inputs